CAT 2017 NEWS

 2. Solve previous years’ papers as much as you can

-3. Get the exam format at your finger tip
+3. Get the CAT exam pattern at your finger tips

 4. Manage time, give mocks with time limit